 - Probable Cause– This term brings up a little bit of grey area, and probable cause is frequently debated.
 Typically, probable cause refers to the police seeing things that aren’t inherently illegal but suggest something illegal happened.
 For example, it’s not illegal to have a ski mask, a gun, and a big bag of cash in your car, but it does look mighty suspicious.

 All Americans are protected from illegal searches by the Fourth Amendment, but that doesn’t mean illegal searches don’t happen.
 Make sure you know your rights and do your best to protect them so they can protect you.
-If you need legal help to fight an illegal search contact Huppertz & Powers.
+If you need legal help on Criminal Traffic Offenses or fight an illegal search contact Huppertz & Powers.